Ethics of technology and science I, 2 credits

 Instruction

-The course consists of two lectures and two seminars, and of individual and group assignments focusing on the ethics of technology and science.
+The course consists of two lectures and three seminars, and of individual and group assignments focusing on research ethics and the responsibility for the use of science and technology in society.

 Assessment

-Mandatory participation in all lectures, seminars and assignments, individual exam and essay.
+Mandatory participation in all lectures; active participation in seminars; group assignments and an individual essay.

 Course examiner